 - The cost of food never tells the whole story.
-Steam tables cause waste of food, kitchen errors lead to lost profits, and employees take advantage of loose inventory systems to steal valuable commodities.
+Steam tables cause food waste when too much food is heated, kitchen errors lead to lost profits and your employees could take advantage of loose inventory systems to steal valuable commodities.

 - Software helps to identify the performance shortcomings of particular chefs, servers and other restaurant staff members.

-- Cost savings generated by IT systems more than cover their own costs by saving money lost due to waste, fraud and theft, and they insure proper levels of stock to generate more sales opportunities.
+- The savings generated by IT systems cover their own costs by saving the money that is lost due to waste, and fraud.

 - Strong restaurant inventory management helps to make better estimates of food costs so that management can price meals competitively.

 Your Inventory system should include FIFO methods help to optimize food usage.
 FIFO stands for first in, first out, and the method prevents neglectful spoilage.
 Strong inventory systems serve as deterrents to theft because employees understand that all the stock is carefully managed and catalogued.
 Inventory tracking allows managers to identify excessive waste during shifts, measure food-cost initiatives for success and prevent both BOH and FOH from running out of staples.